SAP/open-ux-tools/.changeset/flat-vans-smash.md

 '@sap-ux/create': patch
 ---

-introduce 'convert' command to convert app to virtual preview files
+Added the `convert` command to local preview files of a project to virtual files.